Your Moving Delivery Day Checklist

 1. Keep your phone close.
 Sometimes crews can run late from a previous job or may get lost trying to find your home, so they might try to contact you.
 And as frustrating as it can be, missing updates from your moving crew could cost you—especially if the crew has to return to the warehouse and attempt another delivery at a later date.
 So make sure to keep your phone handy with the ringer turned all the way up!

 2. Check off the inventory yourself.
-Once the delivery begins, you can ask the driver or crew lead to call off inventory numbers on each box and piece of furniture, so you can make a note of the item and its condition as it enters your home.
+Once the delivery begins, you can ask the driver or crew lead to call off the inventory numbers on each box and piece of furniture, so you can note the item and its condition as it enters your home.
 That way, if there are any damages to an item, you can be sure to make a note of them right away for claims purposes.

 3. Inspect your belongings carefully.
 Prioritize checking boxes that contain high-value items first.
-Again, you should note any damages that you see on the inventory.
+Again, you should note any damage that you see on the inventory.
 But keep in mind that this is not the same as filing a claim.
 You will still need to contact your coordinator to get the information you’ll need to file a claim.

 5. Take breaks.
 It’s okay to plan time for rest throughout the day so everyone has a chance to recoup and get a snack.
-It’s never a bad idea to provide pizza and bottled water for your delivery crew, (especially during the hot months), which some may appreciate more than a tip!
+It’s never a bad idea to provide pizza and bottled water for your delivery crew (especially during the hot months), which some may appreciate more than a tip!
 Tipping is still appreciated, though, especially if you feel you received really good service.

 6. Make sure all furniture is reassembled.
 If there was any furniture that was disassembled at your old home, the delivery crew is responsible for reassembling those items in your new home.
 This includes beds!